-Do I exaggerate?
+An exaggeration?
 Sure.
-But as the mental health professionals I recently interviewed explained, there are many cultural expectations which really do hold Australian men and women back from having healthy relationships with themselves and each other.
+But as the mental health professionals I recently interviewed said, there really are cultural expectations which hold Australian men and women back from having healthy relationships with themselves and each other.

 While there’s no quick fix to these weighty issues, I reckon opening your mind to lighter topics (like manicures) is a great way to subtly rebel.

 And whether you’re a flat white slurper or a soy latte sipper—you can probably benefit from getting in touch with your feminine side.
 Especially here in Australia, where we labour behind Europe in the male grooming and “I don’t do keep cups” departments.